gmc-code/PC-microbit-micropython/docs/extra/urandom_module.rst

     Return an integer with *n* urandom bits where n is from 0 to 32.
     When n = 1, values are 0 or 1.
     When n = 2, values are 0, 1, 2 or 3.
-    When n = 3, values are form 0 to 7.
+    When n = 3, values are from 0 to 7.
     The maximum value is found using (n**2 -1). eg. n**3 - 1 = 7
     THis may be useful for specifying random numebrs based on pwoers of 2.